dataddo/pgq/README.md

 - __Transactional__: Supports transactional message handling, ensuring consistency.
 - __Simple usage__: Provides a clean and easy-to-use API for interacting with the queue.
 - __Efficient__: Optimized for medium to long jobs durations.
+- __Scheduled Messages__: Schedule messages to be processed at a specific future time.

 ## Why PGQ?
 - __Postgres__: The `postgres` just works and is feature rich, scalable and performant.